US unemployment claims fall to 779,000 but job cuts grind on

 An increase in hiring would represent a welcome improvement over December, when employers cut jobs for the first time since April.
 Yet with the economy still down nearly 10 million jobs from its level before March, a gain of that modest size would provide little benefit for most of the unemployed.

-Consumer spending did pick up in January, according to debit and credit card spending tracked by Bank of America, after $600 checks were distributed to most adults under last year’s $900 billion aid package.
-Michelle Meyer, U.S. economist at Bank of America, estimates that those checks are being spent faster than the similar but larger $1,200 payments that were distributed last spring.
+Consumer spending did pick up in January, according to debit and credit card spending tracked by Bank of America, after $600 checks were distributed to most adults from last year’s aid package.
+Michelle Meyer, U.S. economist at Bank of America, estimates that those checks are being spent faster than the $1,200 payments that were distributed last spring.

 Still, Americans are saving the bulk of the payments, Meyer said in a research note.
 That growing pool of savings could help fuel increased consumer spending once the pandemic is brought under control.